Find out more about ERP Software

 What is ERP Software?

 ERP is the abbreviation for enterprise resource planning.
 ERP software helps enterprises to use integrated solutions for business management and to automate the functions of departments such as IT, services, and HR.
 ERP software also serves to integrate the functions of manufacturing, development, product planning, sales, and marketing.
 It is used by large corporations to customize and analyze business data, and to deploy and upgrade their processes successfully.
 Small companies can complete all this with a simple ERP that is suitable for their specific industry.
-ERP software packages typically offer features for product planning, material purchasing, inventory control, distribution, accounting, marketing, finance, and HR.
-The latest ERP solutions also offer modules for CRM and business intelligence.
 Of late, two-tier ERP, social ERP, cloud ERP, and mobile ERP are becoming popular.
-SAP, Oracle, and Microsoft are just few of the leading vendors of top ERP systems for large corporations.
-To help you explore all the ERP features, we have listed the details of the leading solutions in this category.
-For the sake of exploring ERP functions, consider checking the top apps in this category, most of all Brightpearl which our experts rated as the best one.
+For the sake of exploring ERP functions, consider checking the top apps in this category, most of all Sage Intacct which our experts rated as the best one.

 How To Choose The Best ERP Software